The Adultery Passage – John 7:53-8:11

 4. Even though most scholars recognize this text as a later addition, they also believe it to be an accurate account of a historical event – it really happened.
 Much like the Old Testament, this story was passed down orally from generation to generation.
 The story is also recalled by a a few historians long before it’s first appearance in a manuscript in the 5th century.
 Papius wrote about it around 140AD.
 Augustine and Ambrose write of it as well.

-5. It important to recognize that even if the story doesn’t belong in the Scriptures, it doesn’t add any important doctrine or make any changes to the whole of Scripture.
+5. It is important to recognize that even if the story doesn’t belong in the Scriptures, it doesn’t add any important doctrine or make any changes to the whole of Scripture.
 It merely supports those doctrines which have been established in other texts.

 6. In verse 8:6, we see Jesus writing on the ground with His finger.
 There has been much debate and there are many theories about what He wrote.